ikhodabande/30JavaScript-Projects/README.md

 <img src="https://github.com/ikhodabande/30JavaScript-Projects/blob/main/javascript-in-react/src/assets/30Projects.png"/>

+# 30 JavaScript Projects in 30 Days 🚀

-This repository contains a collection of 30 JavaScript projects completed in 30 days.
-Each day, a new project was developed to practice and enhance JavaScript skills.
-Below is a brief description of each project.
+This repository contains 30 JavaScript projects I completed in 30 days.
+Each project demonstrates different features and functionalities that can be achieved using JavaScript.
+Below is a brief description of each project, sorted from Day 1 to Day 30.

-## Day 1: Weather App ☀️
+## Day 1: Weather App ☁️

 **Description:**
-A weather application that fetches and displays current weather information for a given city using an external weather API.
+A simple weather application that fetches and displays the current weather conditions for a specified city using the OpenWeatherMap API.

-**Features:**
-- Search for weather by city
-- Display temperature, humidity, and weather conditions

 ## Day 2: To-Do List ✅

 **Description:**
-A simple to-do list application that allows users to add, delete, and mark tasks as completed.
+A to-do list application that allows users to add, delete, and mark tasks as completed.
+Tasks are saved in the browser's local storage.

-**Features:**
-- Add and delete tasks
-- Mark tasks as completed
-- Persistent data with local storage

-## Day 3: Quiz App ❓
+## Day 3: Quiz App 🎓

 **Description:**
-A quiz application that presents multiple-choice questions to the user and shows the score at the end.

-**Features:**
-- Multiple-choice questions
-- Score calculation
-- Interactive UI
+An interactive quiz application with multiple-choice questions.
+Users can select answers, and the app provides feedback on their performance.

 ## Day 4: Generate a Random Password 🔐

 **Description:**
-An application that generates a random password based on user-selected criteria such as length and character types.
+A tool to generate random passwords based on user-defined criteria such as length and inclusion of special characters, numbers, and letters.

-**Features:**
-- Customizable password length
-- Inclusion of letters, numbers, and special characters

 ## Day 5: Notes App 📝

 **Description:**
-A note-taking application that allows users to create, edit, and delete notes.
+A notes application where users can create, edit, and delete notes.
+Notes are saved in the browser's local storage.

-**Features:**
-- Add, edit, and delete notes
-- Persistent data with local storage

 ## Day 6: Age Calculator 🎂

 **Description:**
-An application that calculates a person's age based on their date of birth.
+An age calculator that calculates a person's age based on their date of birth.

-**Features:**
-- Input for date of birth
-- Display of calculated age

 ## Day 7: QR Code Generator 📷

 **Description:**
-A tool that generates a QR code from a given input text or URL.
+A QR code generator that creates a QR code based on the user's input text or URL.

-**Features:**
-- Input text or URL to generate QR code
-- Downloadable QR code image

 ## Day 8: Notification Toasty 🔔

 **Description:**
-An application that shows customizable toast notifications.

-**Features:**
-- Customizable message and appearance
-- Automatic dismissal after a set time
+A notification system that displays toast notifications with custom messages and styles.

-## Day 9: A Popup 📬
+## Day 9: A Popup 📤

 **Description:**
-A simple popup modal that displays a message to the user.
+A simple popup modal that can be triggered by a button click.
+It includes an overlay and a close button.

-**Features:**
-- Display a popup message
-- Close button to dismiss the popup

 ## Day 10: Create a Stopwatch ⏱️

 **Description:**
-A stopwatch application that allows users to start, stop, and reset the timer.
+A stopwatch application with start, stop, and reset functionalities.

-**Features:**
-- Start, stop, and reset functionality
-- Display of elapsed time

-## Day 11: Password Toggle 👀
+## Day 11: Password Toggle 🔄

 **Description:**
 An input field with a toggle button to show or hide the password.

-**Features:**
-- Toggle between password visibility
-- Secure input for password fields

 ## Day 12: Text Typing Animation ⌨️

 **Description:**
-An application that animates text to mimic typing and deleting effects.
+An animation that mimics typing and deleting text on the screen.

-**Features:**
-- Typing and deleting animations
-- Customizable text and speed

-## Day 13: A Website Coming Soon 🚧
+## Day 13: Text Typing Animation ⌨️

 **Description:**
-A "Coming Soon" webpage with a countdown timer.

-**Features:**
-- Countdown timer to a specific date
-- Responsive design
+An animation that mimics typing and deleting text on the screen.

-## Day 14: Image Background Change Effect 🎨
+## Day 14: A Website Coming Soon ⌛

 **Description:**
-An application that changes the background image of a webpage on user interaction.

-**Features:**
-- Change background image on button click
-- Smooth transition effects
+A "coming soon" webpage with a countdown timer.

-## Day 15: Mini Calendar 📅
+## Day 15: Image Background Change Effect 🌄

 **Description:**
-A small calendar that displays the current month and allows navigation between months.

-**Features:**
-- Display of current month and year
-- Navigation to previous and next months
+An image gallery where clicking on a thumbnail changes the background image of a larger display area.

-## Day 16: Select Menu 📋
+## Day 16: Mini Calendar 📅

 **Description:**
-A custom select dropdown menu with enhanced styling and functionality.

-**Features:**
-- Customizable select menu
-- Enhanced styling
+A mini calendar that displays the current month and highlights the current day.

-## Day 17: Image Gallery 🖼️
+## Day 17: Select Menu 📋

 **Description:**
+A custom select menu that enhances the default HTML select element with additional styling and functionality.

+## Day 18: Image Gallery 🖼️

+**Description:**
 An image gallery with clickable thumbnails that display a larger version of the image.

-**Features:**
-- Thumbnail navigation
-- Display of large image on click

-## Day 18: Product Page 🛍️
+## Day 19: Product Page 🛍️

 **Description:**
-A product page that displays product details, images, and allows users to add items to a cart.
+A product page layout for an e-commerce site, showcasing product details, images, and price.

-**Features:**
-- Display product details and images
-- Add to cart functionality

-## Day 19: Text to Voice 🗣️
+## Day 20: Text to Voice 🗣️

 **Description:**
-An application that converts input text to speech using the Web Speech API.
+A text-to-voice application that converts input text into spoken words using the Web Speech API.

-**Features:**
-- Text input field
-- Convert text to speech

-## Day 20: Cryptocurrency 💰
+## Day 21: Cryptocurrency Tracker 📈

 **Description:**
-An application that fetches and displays the current prices of various cryptocurrencies using an external API.
+A cryptocurrency tracker that fetches and displays the latest prices and trends of various cryptocurrencies.

-**Features:**
-- Fetch and display cryptocurrency prices
-- Real-time updates

-## Day 21: Digital Clock 🕰️
+## Day 22: Digital Clock ⏰

 **Description:**
 A digital clock that displays the current time with hours, minutes, and seconds.

-**Features:**
-- Real-time clock
-- 12-hour and 24-hour format

-## Day 22: Drag & Drop 📦
+## Day 23: Drag & Drop 🖱️

 **Description:**
-An application that implements drag and drop functionality for rearranging items.

-**Features:**
-- Drag and drop to reorder items
-- Smooth animations
+An application demonstrating drag-and-drop functionality, allowing users to move items within a container.

-## Day 23: Quote Generator 💬
+## Day 24: Quote Generator 📜

 **Description:**
-An application that generates random quotes from an external API.
+A random quote generator that fetches and displays quotes from an API.

-**Features:**
-- Fetch and display random quotes
-- New quote button

-## Day 24: Music Player 🎵
+## Day 25: Music Player 🎵

 **Description:**
-A simple music player that can play, pause, and skip through a playlist of songs.
+A music player with play, pause, and skip functionalities, allowing users to listen to a playlist of songs.

-**Features:**
-- Play, pause, and skip tracks
-- Display song details

-## Day 25: Calculator 🧮
+## Day 26: Calculator ➗

 **Description:**
-A basic calculator that performs arithmetic operations.
+A basic calculator that performs arithmetic operations like addition, subtraction, multiplication, and division.

-**Features:**
-- Basic arithmetic operations
-- Clear and backspace functionality

-## Day 26: Form Validation ✅
+## Day 27: Form Validation ✅

 **Description:**
-A form with input validation to ensure correct data entry.
+A form with validation to ensure that user input meets specific criteria before submission.

-**Features:**
-- Validate input fields
-- Display error messages

-## Day 27: Circular Progress 🔄
+## Day 28: Circular Progress Indicator 🔄

 **Description:**
-An animated circular progress bar that visually represents a percentage.
+A circular progress indicator that visually represents the completion percentage of a task.

-**Features:**
-- Animated progress display
-- Customizable percentage

-## Day 28: Website Dark Mode 🌙
+## Day 29: Website Dark Mode 🌙

 **Description:**
-A toggle switch to change a website's theme between light and dark modes.
+A toggle for switching between light and dark modes on a website.

-**Features:**
-- Light and dark mode toggle
-- Persistent theme preference

-## Day 29: Image Search Engine 🔍
+## Day 30: Image Search Engine 🔍

 **Description:**
-An application that searches for images based on user input using an external API.
+An image search engine that fetches and displays images based on a user's search query using the Unsplash API.

-**Features:**
-- Search for images by keyword
-- Display search results

-## Day 30: Image Search Engine 🎨

-**Description:**
-An application that Search images from what you Type.

-**Features:**
-- Search images on button click
-- unsplash API

 ---

-Each project in this repository demonstrates a specific aspect of JavaScript, HTML, and CSS.
+Each project in this repository demonstrates different aspects of JavaScript and web development.
 Feel free to explore the individual projects to see detailed implementation and code structure.